arnisha34/makeup/README.md

 ### Installation

-Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install the dependencies.
+Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (necessary for the project to work).

+* make sure once the project is downloaded and placed in your ide of choice you do a npm i or npm install to download the necessary dependencies needed for the project.

 ## Available Scripts